TylerBerzzz/IR-Remote-CTRL/README.md

 # IR-Remote
-This repo showcases different methods of using Infrared Remote reading and transmission.
+This repo showcases methods of Infrared Remote transmission and read.